RawKnuck69/MathData-Empowering-Data-Science-With-Mathematical-Tools-RJ/README.md

 # MathData-Empowering-Data-Science-With-Mathematical-Tools-RJ

- Contains resources and assignmetns submissions for the project done by me.
+MathData-Empowering Data Science With Mathematical Tools is a project undertaken by me, offered by STAMATICS, IIT Kanpur.
+This repo contains assignments submissions for the project.
+Resources for this project will be published once the project will be over.